 If you prefer somewhere more upscale, book a beachfront bungalow at the superb Wilson’s Retreat in the quieter north of the island.
 They have traditional Lombok architecture, private balconies, air-conditioning and the price includes breakfast.
 You’ll be near the snorkelling spots and away from the party noise.

-Browse and book your Gili Trawangan accommodation via the map below:
+Browse and book the best Gili Trawangan accommodation deals for your dates via the map below:

 How to get to the Gili Islands from Bali

-The Gili islands lie 45 minutes in a fast boat from Amed on the north coast of Bali.
-This is the quickest and easiest route.
+The Gili islands are 45 minutes in a fast boat from Amed on the north coast of Bali.
+This is the quickest and easiest route from Bali to Gili Trawangan.

 You’ll arrive at the main port area, which has an attractive white sand beach.
 These days, long boats fight for space along this strip, as an increasing number of people are drawn to Gili Trawangan, known as Gili T for short.